zyra/ionic-image-loader/README.md

 # Ionic Image Loader
 **Ionic 2** Module that loads images in a native background thread and caches them for later use.
 Uses `cordova-plugin-file` and `cordova-plugin-file-transfer` via [`ionic-native`](https://github.com/driftyco/ionic-native) wrappers.

+## Features
+- Downloads images via a **native thread**.
+Images will download faster and they will not use the Webview's resources.
+- **Caches images** for later use.
+Images will be show up instantly the next time you display them since they're already saved on the local storage.
+- Shows a **loading spinner** while the images are loading. (can be disabled)
+- Allows setting **maximum cache age** to delete old images automatically. (optional)
+- Allows setting **maximum cache size** to control how much space your app takes out of the users' phones. (optional)

 ![Gif](https://github.com/ihadeed/ionic-image-loader-example/blob/master/gif.gif?raw=true)

 View our example project here: https://github.com/zyramedia/ionic-image-loader-example